-The city of Barcelona literally captivates with numerous Gothic architecture and is therefore characterized by its special originality.
+The city of Barcelona literally captivates me with numerous Gothic architecture and is, therefore, one best places to visit in Spain for first-timers.
 The most impressive house in the metropolis in Spanish Art Nouveau is the Casa Batllo by Antoni Gaudi.
 By taking a look from the outside alone, you can hardly overlook the house while strolling through the city.

 The interior of Casa Batllo attracts with artistic details, no matter where you look.
 Simply fascinating how Gaudi implemented colors, shapes, and lights in all of his masterpieces.

 The Plaza de Espana in Seville is, without a doubt, one of the best places to visit in Spain for first-timers.
 According to Travelers’ Choice 2018 Awards, it was chosen the second most interesting point in the world.